thomas-delalande/learning-k8s-argocd/readme.md

 # To access the ArgoCD UI on localhost:8080
 ./scripts/port-forward-argocd-ui.sh

-# Once synchronised, to access the server on localhost:8181
+# Once synchronised
 ./scripts/port-forward-server.sh

+# You can now access the server on http://localhost:8081/
+# and the secret value on http://localhost:8081/secret

 # To remove resources and stop minikube
 ./scripts/teardown.sh